Let’s End the Epidemic of Child Drowning

 - Many of us have small steps or stools to help little ones reach the sink to wash their hands.
 Stay in the bathroom to supervise them during this step; you’re already in there if you’re potty-training.
 And it’s always good to ensure they know proper hand washing.

-Outside your home, make sure your empty any buckets after a rain or seal them with a cover.
+Outside your home, make sure your empty any buckets after it rains (yes, it will happen, even here!) or seal them with a cover.
 If you have a plastic pool, be sure to empty it after you’re done using it.
-These steps are also essential to prevent mosquitoes from laying their eggs around your home.
+(These steps are also essential to prevent mosquitoes from laying their eggs around your home.)